Cronay/LAnimationGen/README.md

 Motivation
 ----------

-Lottie animation are used by placing a JSON file describing them within your Xcode project and then referenced like so:
+Lottie animation are used by placing a JSON file within your Xcode project and then referenced like so:

 ```swift
 let animation = Animation.named("my_animation")